-An executive I know was just laid-off.
-As part of the process he was given a good-bye kiss in the form of a severance agreement – ONE month’s salary upon signature in exchange for a TWO YEAR non-compete.
+As part of the exit process he was given a good-bye kiss in the form of a severance agreement – ONE month’s salary upon signature in exchange for a TWO YEAR non-compete.

-Getting fired or laid off sucks.
-And, in the heat of the moment it’s easy to get caught up in the trap of signing a bad deal in exchange for a few bucks that cushions the blow.
-With regards to the non-compete, though, be very careful.
+Getting fired or laid off sucks and, in the heat of the moment, it’s easy to get caught up in the trap of signing a bad deal in exchange for a few bucks that cushion the blow.
+With regards to the non-compete, be very careful!

 Severance agreements are drafted by corporate lawyers to protect THEIR clients.
-It is probably a benefit to get a lawyer who’s going to protect YOUR interests.
+It is a good idea to get a lawyer who’s going to protect YOUR interests.